Transparency and sustainability in our supply chain

 London bullion market association

-The solid managerial structure has been designed to be able to meet the highest standards of compliance for national and international regulations, as well as the standards that we voluntarily follow.
-The goal is to work proactively for the creation of a more sustainable, responsible and fair supply chain towards every single actor who is part of it.
+The solid managerial structure was designed to be able to meet the highest compliance standards for national and international regulations, as well as the standards that we voluntarily follow.

+Fair working conditions, prohibition of child labor, gender equality, respect for human rights and reversing the impact on the environment are the foundations of our due diligence processes, expressed in our policies.
+Our policies therefore represent a fundamental document for every commercial relationship.
+We require each counterparty to sign them, so that they are morally committed to pursuing our own values for respect for the environment, human rights and communities.
 Each stakeholder must therefore actively work in line with our policies.
-Our own staff is constantly updated on internal compliance procedures , which are progressive and aim to continually improve in line with industry standards.
+Our own staff is constantly updated on internal compliance procedures that are progressive and aim to continually improve in line with industry standards.
 The collaboration between the various departments is constantly valued as a fundamental tool to ensure continuous monitoring of each potential and already active counterpart.
-Our awareness of each of our counterparts in adhering to and applying the same standards followed by us is also constant, to contribute to the creation of greater awareness of the possibilities we have to concretely improve our supply chain.
+We constantly encourage awareness by each of our counterparties in adhering to and applying the same standards we follow, to contribute to creating greater awareness of specific opportunities to improve our supply chain.

 The company has therefore decided to fully invest our internal resources to actively support the creation of a more sustainable supply chain based on the principles of collaboration and transparency.

-In 2020 we signed the “OECD Stakeholder Statement on Implementing Gender-Responsive Due Diligence and ensuring the human rights of women in Mineral Supply Chains”, through Women’s Rights and Mining (WRM).
+In 2020, we signed the “OECD Stakeholder Statement on Implementing Gender-Responsive Due Diligence and ensuring the human rights of women in Mineral Supply Chains” through Women’s Rights and Mining (WRM).

-- Raising awareness of the issue through training and information campaigns and initiatives in the supply chain
+- Raising awareness of the issue through training and information campaigns and initiatives in the supply chain.

 Participation in sustainable projects